Quick answer

 Getting data out of Tally Prime is the single biggest barrier to analytics adoption for Indian businesses.
 Tally stores data in a proprietary format, and most BI tools do not understand Tally's ledger-group-voucher structure natively.
-This guide covers every practical method for extracting Tally data — from the simplest CSV export to fully automated native connectors.
+A ₹10 Cr manufacturer spending 8 hours per week on manual Tally exports is losing ₹40,000+ monthly in team productivity alone.
+This guide covers every practical method for extracting Tally data — from the simplest CSV export to FireAI's one-click, zero-code connector.
 For the fastest path, see connect Tally to BI.

 Why Exporting Tally Data Is Harder Than It Seems